nfolleraas/Havekrigeren-App/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests and forks are welcome :-)

 ## License